OutSystems/docs-support/src/enterprise/outsystems-support/deactivate-support-email.md

 ---
-summary: OutSystems is deavtivating the support@outsystems.com email in favor of creating tickets through the Support Portal or contacting us by phone.
+summary: OutSystems is deactivating the support@outsystems.com email in favor of creating tickets through the Support Portal or contacting us by phone.
 ---

 # Change to our email support channel